Deploy on Fly.io

 Custom Domain and SSL

 Fly.io provide custom domain configuration and free SSL using Let's Encrypt via the CLI.
-To setup custom domain, please refer to this documentation.
+To setup custom domain, please refer to this documentation (opens in a new tab).